zikuan/p4/P4D2_2017_Fall/exercises/ecn/README.md

 There are several ways that problems might manifest:

 1. `ecn.p4` fails to compile.
-In this case, `run.sh` will report the error emitted from the compiler and stop.
+In this case, `make` will report the error emitted from the compiler and stop.
-2. `ecn.p4` compiles but does not support the control plane rules in the `sX-commands.txt` files that `run.sh` tries to install using the BMv2 CLI.
-In this case, `run.sh` will report these errors to `stderr`.
+2. `ecn.p4` compiles but does not support the control plane rules in the `sX-commands.txt` files that `make` tries to install using the BMv2 CLI.
+In this case, `make` will report these errors to `stderr`.
 Use these error messages to fix your `ecn.p4` implementation.
 3. `ecn.p4` compiles, and the control plane rules are installed, but